 \begin{lemma} The following relations hold: \begin{enumerate} \item For $f \in C^\infty(M,\Sym^k TM \otimes \E)$, $\pi_{k+1}^* \dd f = \X \pi_k^* f$; \item For $f \in C^\infty(M,\Sym^k_0 TM \otimes \E)$, $\pi_{k+1}^* \mc{P} \dd f = \X_+ \pi_k^* f$. \end{enumerate} \end{lemma}

-Elements in $\ker \dd$ are called \emph{twisted Killing Tensors} while elements in $\ker \mc{P} \dd$ are called \emph{twisted Conformal Killing Tensors}.
-In the non-twisted case, when the metric has negative sectional curvatures, it is known that there are no conformal Killing tensors for $k \geq 1$, see \cite{Dairbekov-Sharafutdinov-10, Heil-Moroianu-Semmelmann-16}.
-Investigating the (non-)existence of twisted Conformal Killing Tensors satisfying certain algebraic properties will play an important role in this article and this is due to the following observation: if $f \in C^\infty(SM,\pi^*\E) \cap \ker \X$, then $f$ has finite degree by \cite[Theorem 4.1]{Guillarmou-Paternain-Salo-Uhlmann-16}.
-Hence, we can decompose $f$ into Fourier modes $f=\hat{f}_0 + \ldots + \hat{f}_k$ with $k \geq 0$, $\hat{f}_k \neq 0$, and we have $\X_+ \hat{f}_k = 0$ by the mapping properties \eqref{eq:XX} of $\X$.
+Elements in $\ker \dd$ are called \emph{twisted Killing tensors} while elements in $\ker \mc{P} \dd$ are called \emph{twisted conformal Killing tensors}.
+We remark that while in the non-twisted case $\mc{P} \dd$ is equivariant under conformal rescalings of the metric (see \cite[Section 3.6]{Guillarmou-Paternain-Salo-Uhlmann-16}), the connection $\nabla^{\E}$ on the auxiliary bundles considered in this paper depends on the metric on $M$, and it is not entirely clear if the conformal equivariance is preserved.
+Despite this, and by analogy with the classical setting, we will still call elements of $\ker \mc{P} \dd$ twisted conformal Killing tensors.
+In the non-twisted case, when the metric has negative sectional curvatures, it is known that there are no non-trivial conformal Killing tensors for $k \geq 1$, see \cite{Dairbekov-Sharafutdinov-10, Heil-Moroianu-Semmelmann-16}.

+Investigating the (non-)existence of twisted conformal Killing tensors satisfying certain algebraic properties will play an important role in this article and this is due to the following observation: if $f \in C^\infty(SM,\pi^*\E) \cap \ker \X$, then $f$ has finite degree by \cite[Theorem 4.1]{Guillarmou-Paternain-Salo-Uhlmann-16}.
+Hence, we can decompose $f$ into Fourier modes $f=\widehat{f}_0 + \ldots + \widehat{f}_k$ with $k \geq 0$, $\widehat{f}_k \neq 0$, and we have $\X_+ \widehat{f}_k = 0$ by the mapping properties \eqref{eq:XX} of $\X$.
 By the previous Lemma \ref{lemma:link}, this implies the existence of a non-trivial trace-free twisted conformal Killing tensor of degree $k \geq 0$.